bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 ## Completed Work
+##### Story 0003-03 Add standardized Game Phase detection
+Create a standard library method for determining which phase of the game a FEN is in.

 ##### Story 0003-03 Add initial draw detection
 Program needs to be able to detect several standard DRAW situations